 Mechanical and electrical systems rival any yacht on the market.
 All equipment is chosen for its longevity and quality.
 The different systems and components are installed in the boat so they can be easily maintained.

 Elements are designed to exceed ABYC, NMMA and CE construction guidelines.
 Safety at sea is paramount and the Element makes no compromises.
-With advanced engineering and manufacturing, combined with American quality, the Element reaches a new level of quality and safety setting a new standard to compare all yachts presently available.
+With advanced engineering and manufacturing, combined with North American quality, the Element reaches a new level of quality and safety setting a new standard to compare all yachts presently available.